 Without further ado, let’s break down the tiers and quick statistics of each brand:

 As you can see in the chart above, there are 3 main categories of properties: luxury, upper-upscale, and upscale.
+There are also different types of all-inclusive brands, each with its own socioeconomic tier and target market.

 It can be argued that UrCove by Hyatt properties fall into the upscale or even upper-upscale categories, but this is how Hyatt and its partners have chosen to categorize it.